hujanais/hello-microservices/README.md

 4.	 <b>The deeper dive into the .NET API Dockerfile</b>
 	The instructions to build docker images are stored in a file called the Dockerfile. [yes this file has no extension]  There is also a corresponding .dockerignore file to as you guessed it, to keep unnecessary files out of the container for size considerations.
 ```
-	# pull the official microsoft sdk docker base image for the bullseye OS.
+	# pull the official Microsoft sdk docker base image for the bullseye OS.
 	FROM mcr.microsoft.com/dotnet/sdk:6.0.201-bullseye-slim-arm64v8 AS build
 	WORKDIR /src				# set the working folder on the container
 	COPY productapi.csproj .	# copy the project file from local to /src